 The Massachusetts Teachers’ Retirement System is the largest of the Commonwealth’s 104 contributory retirement systems.
-We provide retirement, disability and survivor benefits to more than 90,000 active educators and 62,000 retirees and survivors.
+We provide retirement, disability and survivor benefits to more than 90,000 active educators and over 63,000 retirees and survivors.
 We’re glad to have you as a visitor and encourage you to browse often!

 Dear Members, please bear with us during this extremely busy time!